QUT-Digital-Observatory/youte/docs/index.md

 At present, you can only check your quota usage on the Quotas page in the API Console.
 It is not possible to monitor quota usage via metadata returned in the API response.

-`youte` does not monitor quota usage.
-However, it handles errors when quota is exceeded by sleeping until quota reset time.
+`youte` does not monitor quota usage, so it's important to check your daily API quota before running potentially expensive commands such as `youte search` or `youte full-archive`.

 ## Data governance considerations